dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/run-procedures-at-set-intervals-with-wf-timer-component.md

 ## To run a procedure at set intervals with the Timer component

 1. Add a <xref:System.Windows.Forms.Timer> to your form.
-See the following Example section for an illustration of how to do this programmatically.
+See []()for an illustration on how to do this programmatically.
    Visual Studio also has support for adding components to a form.
-Also see [How to: Add Controls Without a User Interface to Windows Forms](how-to-add-controls-without-a-user-interface-to-windows-forms.md).
+See [How to: Add Controls Without a User Interface to Windows Forms](how-to-add-controls-without-a-user-interface-to-windows-forms.md).

-2. Set the <xref:System.Windows.Forms.Timer.Interval%2A> property (in milliseconds) for the timer.
+1. Set the <xref:System.Windows.Forms.Timer.Interval%2A> property (in milliseconds) for the timer.
 This property determines how much time will pass before the procedure is run again.

     > [!NOTE]
     > The more often a timer event occurs, the more processor time is used in responding to the event.
 This can slow down overall performance.
 Do not set a smaller interval than you need.

-3. Write appropriate code in the <xref:System.Windows.Forms.Timer.Tick> event handler.
+1. Write appropriate code in the <xref:System.Windows.Forms.Timer.Tick> event handler.
 The code you write in this event will run at the interval specified in the <xref:System.Windows.Forms.Timer.Interval%2A> property.

-4. Set the <xref:System.Windows.Forms.Timer.Enabled%2A> property to `true` to start the timer.
+1. Set the <xref:System.Windows.Forms.Timer.Enabled%2A> property to `true` to start the timer.
 The <xref:System.Windows.Forms.Timer.Tick> event will begin to occur, running your procedure at the set interval.

-5. At the appropriate time, set the <xref:System.Windows.Forms.Timer.Enabled%2A> property to `false` to stop the procedure from running again.
+1. At the appropriate time, set the <xref:System.Windows.Forms.Timer.Enabled%2A> property to `false` to stop the procedure from running again.
 Setting the interval to `0` does not cause the timer to stop.

 ## Example